QM5. Microsoft Word Tables

 Cell: Each rectangular box in a spreadsheet and table is referred to as a cell.
 In a spreadsheet each cell has a specific name identifying it's location by row number and column ID name.

-3. Put your cursor at the end of your name (at the bottom of the document).
+- Put your cursor at the end of your name at the bottom of the document.

-4. Go to the Insert Menu and select Page Break.
-You should see a faded line with Page Break appear above your cursor.
+- Go to the Insert menu and select Page Break.
+You should see a faded line and Page Break appear above your cursor.

-5. Go to the Home menu and click on the Center Alignment so your cursor is in the middle of the page after the Page Break.
+- Go to the Home menu and align text Center.
+Your cursor should be in the middle of the page below the Page Break.

 Select Table, and move the mouse over and down the box to create a 3x8 table.
 Click on the square when you see 3x8 appear at the top to insert the table.